 Tragic Prince from Castlevania: Symphonic of the Night has long been one of the most beloved Castlevania soundtracks.
 Correspondingly, that makes it one of the toughest tunes to remix.
 Just what do you do to avoid losing the poignant energy of the original composition?

-This remix doesn’t entirely get it right.
+This remix doesn’t entirely get it right, in my opinion.
 It’s a shade too intense, thus losing the winning elegance of the original track.
 That said, it still mostly delivers the “epicness” of the original arrangement, to borrow a gaming term.

 8. Beginnings (Remixed in Perfect Selection Dracula Battle)